FREQUENTLY ASKED QUESTIONS

 Don’t read this if you have no experience with or don’t have or want a multicamera setup.
 It’s not required to do my lessons.

-In Skype you see me use multiple cameras.
-I do this by using a so-called virtual camera that handles my stream to Skype.
+In Zoom you see me use multiple cameras.
+I do this by using a so-called virtual camera that handles my stream to Zoom.

 I now use the pro version of Manycam to handle my multiple camera setup (available for windows and mac users).
 There is a free version available that handles 2 cameras.
 One main camera and 1 smaller PIP (picture in picture).
 It’s limited but it works.